 Stimulating your mind by doing an inspiring or enjoyable activity will give you energy.
 Knowing that you will be doing something fun will make you more eager to get out of bed in the morning.

-11. Schedule something with somebody in the morning
+11. Schedule Something in the Morning

 Having “peer accountability” is one of the most effective motivators.
-If someone is dependent on your for something or monitoring your progress, you will feel motivated to do it.
+If someone is dependent on you for something or monitoring your progress, you will feel motivated to do it.